GSA/challenges-and-prizes/_historical-challenges/vizrisk.md

 type-of-challenge: Software and apps
 participation-requirements: ''
 number-of-phases: ''
-how-to-enter: "All submissions must be posted here by October 28th at 12am and must include four parts:\r\n\r\n1) Link to a 2-minute YouTube video pitch explaining the context, goal of project, and process of developing the visualization/application.
+how-to-enter: "<p>All submissions must be posted here by October 28th at 12am and must include four parts:<br>1) Link to a 2-minute YouTube video pitch explaining the context, goal of project, and process of developing the visualization/application.
-  Videos exceeding 2 minutes will only be evaluated for the first 120 seconds.\r\n\r\n2) Demo of submission that is accessible via web, powerpoint, or pdf\r\n\r\n3) 250-word explanation of the project\r\n\r\n4) List of all datasets used in the project development\r\n\r\nWinners will be notified by November 24, 2014, and will be required to submit a detailed process report on the development of the demo prior to receiving the cash prize."
+  Videos exceeding 2 minutes will only be evaluated for the first 120 seconds.<br>2) Demo of submission that is accessible via web, powerpoint, or pdf<br>3) 250-word explanation of the project<br>4) List of all datasets used in the project development<br>Winners will be notified by November 24, 2014, and will be required to submit a detailed process report on the development of the demo prior to receiving the cash prize.</p>"
 partnerships: ''
 groupAttributes:
 judging-criteria-description-0: ''